turbot/terraform-provider-turbot/website/docs/r/file.html.markdown

 # turbot_file

-The `Turbot file` resource adds support for files.
+The `Turbot file` resource allows storage of custom data within Turbo.
 Turbot files define a top level hierarchy to arrange resources and their policies.

 ## Example Usage